theREALdebater/eclat/doc/eclat/c.md

-The extended C support library has a dependency on the [run time system](../rts/rts.md) libraries .....
+The extended C support library has a dependency on the ?????? libraries .....

 The elementary C support library does not depend on any other library, and is therefore suitable for .....